-The Electric Eel Wheel Nano is an affordable spinning wheel in a travel-friendly package.
+The Electric Eel Wheel Nano 2 is an affordable spinning wheel in a travel-friendly package.
 Its smooth and quiet operation will help you spin gorgeous yarn.
-This is the wheel that launched an amazing spinning renaissance on Kickstarter.
+Below is a video that will get you started with the controls of your eSpinner.

 Replacement Parts and Accessories